 Spanish Cultural Institute Building Gallery

 Fernando de Higueras Díaz (1930 – January 30, 2008) was a Spanish architect who graduated from the Technical School of Architecture of Madrid in 1959.
 Higueras was also a musician, a painter, and a photographer.
 He died in Madrid, aged 77 years.

-Higueras’s architecture displays are a constructive adaptation to the natural and physical environment.
-He had an understanding of architecture from popular contemporary approaches.
-His spectacular but simple structural solutions, such as vaults, have greatly influenced Spanish modern architecture.
+Higueras’s architecture demonstrates a constructive adaptation to the natural and physical environment.
+He understood architecture from popular contemporary approaches.
+His spectacular but simple structural solutions, such as vaults, have greatly influenced modern Spanish architecture.

 - Fernando Higueras.
 He claimed to be anti-Le Corbusier & anti-Mies